Key takeaways:

 You need a platform that fits your budget.
 Think about what you need help with, like automated invoicing, employee scheduling, or online booking.
 Then, review which tools offer those features for the lowest price.

-And watch out for platforms that hide basic features behind higher plan tiers, like templates or reporting tools.
+Watch out for platforms that hide basic features behind higher plan tiers, like templates or reporting tools.
 These add-ons can quickly increase your monthly cost and force you to opt for upgrades you won’t use.

 Choose a platform with transparent pricing that covers your needs without breaking the bank.